Inflectra/spira-documentation/docs/Reporting/index.md

 - a tutorial about [how to use OData with Spira](./OData-Tutorial.md)
 - reference information about all of the [custom report tables](./Custom-Report-Tables.md), including names, fields, and primary keys
 - [Tips and tricks](#reporting-tips-and-tricks) to remember when making custom queries for report
-- Explanations about how report views fit together and how they be used to give you meaningful insights (below)
+- Explanations about how report views fit together and how they be used to give you meaningful insights (below).
+Please note that in these examples only relevant fields are shown not all fields.

     - [Artifacts](#artifact-views)
     - [Traceability](#essential-traceability)